cornernote/yii-audit-module/README.md

 }
 ```

+## Usage

+There are several partial views that you can render into your application.
+These are all optional.

-Add information to your footer (optional):
+Add information to your footer:
 ```php
 $this->renderPartial('audit.views.request.__footer');
 ```